 If you choose AS2 over HTTP/S, click Configure to specify your AS2 identifier and certificate information.

 Click Next.
-If the default SFTP banner message is used on EFT Server, the Vendor Default page appears.
-Do one of the following:
+The Vendor Default page appears if the default SFTP banner message is used on EFT Server.

 Click Change SFTP message banner to, then provide the software version and, optionally, comments.